maneerat-wong/maneerat_repo/find_project_part2.md

 J : What would you change about this story?

-User 1 : Mostly the data vizualization*
+User 1 : Mostly the data vizualization</em>

 <ins>Overall feedback</ins>
 I think that I have to change the graph type and make it easier to understand